Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 We set the Dark on Fire features an intriguing dystopian premise and a likeable, strong-minded main character.
 This YA LGBTQ+ Dystopian book explores immigration politics, toxic masculinity and feminism.

 We Set the Dark on Fire has one of the most compelling wlw enemies to lovers romances!
-If (like me) you're a huge fan of wlw enemies to lovers books then you're in luck.
-I have a whole post dedicated to wlw enemies to lovers books - you can check it out here.
+Fan of wlw enemies to lovers books?
+Then you’re in luck.
+I have a whole post dedicated to wlw enemies to lovers books – you can check it out here.

 15. The Grimrose Girls by Laura Pohl